astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 anti-moreau politician, which leads him to uncovering evidence of Da'ath.
-Nohar only learns hints: Da'ath seems interested in pushing humanity away from a mechanistic technology and toward a biotech-driven future, one that they can control with their mastery of biology.
+Nohar only learns hints: Da'ath seems interested in pushing humanity away from a mechanistic technology and toward a biotech-driven future, one that they can control with their mastery of biology. ^[[Moreau Series](http://tvtropes.org/pmwiki/pmwiki.php/Literature/MoreauSeries)]

 Humanity turns to space to satisfy its need for natural resources, as the exhausted Earth has suffered.
 Nation struggles against nation, even